alegrigoriev/vss2git/README.md

 `<Project>` sections with `ExplicitOnly="Yes"` attribute are only used if explicitly selected by `--project` command line option.

+If a `<Project>` section relies on another project section, for example, it merges paths from another project, specify such requirement with `NeedsProjects="comma,separated,list"` attribute.

 Path to Ref mapping{#path-mapping}
 -------------------